 - time and effective transition by hiring a Director, Engineering & Operations.
-This new role - 2 will be primarily focused on directing the annual and ongoing operations, planning, - design, maintenance and construction of the distribution and sub-transmission systems. - 4 This role had been planned for 2026, but as of early 2025, Oshawa Power has initiated - 5 hiring in 2025 due to demand materializing more quickly than anticipated. - 6 Eliminated: Technical Services Supervisor, Maintenance Planner, and Distribution - 7 Supervisor - 8 The Manager of Metering & Operations was moved to Customer Service while the - 9 Technical Services Supervisor and Maintenance Planner were eliminated in 2021 and - their work reallocated to other programs.
+This new role - 2 will be primarily focused on directing the annual and ongoing operations, planning, - 3 design, maintenance and construction of the distribution and sub-transmission systems. - 4 This role had been planned for 2026, but as of early 2025, Oshawa Power has initiated - 5 hiring in 2025 due to demand materializing more quickly than anticipated. - 6 Eliminated: Technical Services Supervisor, Maintenance Planner, and Distribution - 7 Supervisor - 8 The Manager of Metering & Operations was moved to Customer Service while the - 9 Technical Services Supervisor and Maintenance Planner were eliminated in 2021 and - their work reallocated to other programs.
 This role was eliminated in 2022 when the staff - 11 person was promoted to Manager, Distribution Construction.
-That role had become - vacant following the promotion of a staff person to Managing Director in Corporate, which - 13 replaced the VP, Engineering & Operations role. - 14 Customer Service - 15 Added: Communications Coordinator - 16 This role was created in 2023 to increase emphasis on digital-first, online communications - 17 with customers as well as employee communications. - 18 Eliminated: Customer Service Team Leaders & Customer Service Representatives - 19 As discussed in section 4.3, Oshawa Power outsourced its Call Centre in 2023, - 20 eliminating these roles in favour of an outsourced solution. - 21 Added: Director Meter to Cash - 22 This specialized role was established in 2025 through the promotion of the Project - 23 Lead/Operations Excellence Manager in IT.
-The role was created in response to customer
+That role had become - vacant following the promotion of a staff person to Managing Director in Corporate, which - 13 replaced the VP.
+Engineering & Operations role. - 14 Customer Service - 15 Added and later Eliminated: Manager, Communications - 16 This role was created in 2022 and replaced in 2023 with the Director, Marketing and - 17 Communications to lead enhanced communications for the Organization. - 18 Added: Communications Coordinator - 19 This role was created in 2023 to increase emphasis on digital-first, online communications - with customers as well as employee communications. - 21 Added and later Eliminated: Quality Assurance Specialist This role was created in 2023 - and eliminated in 2024.

-- 1 engagement results as well as the findings in the Review that improvements to Customer - 2 Service at Oshawa Power are needed.
-This is a role that other LDCs of similar size have - 3 to optimize meter-to-cash operations, and is leading improvements to customer service, - 4 including with the call centre, as well as the optimization of collections to reduced - 5 outstanding customer debt. - 6 Eliminated: Operations Developer This role was eliminated in 2021. - 7 Added: Business Analyst, Customer Service - 8 This role was added to support customer service using analytical tools such as Power BI - and to support the collections function by ensuring letters, service orders are scheduled - 10 and created accurately. - 11 Added: Manager, Metering and Operational Data - 12 This role was established in 2023 combining the previous Manager, Meeting & Operations - and Operational Systems Specialist (GIS) roles and through process review, was moved - 14 to the Meter Reading program within Customer Service.
-This role was filled as a - 15 promotion of the Operations Systems Specialist (GIS), and therefore took on the - responsibilities of this role after it was eliminated. - 17 Added: Meter Operator - 18 A second Meter Operator position was added in 2024 to support upgrading meter data - reading systems and insourcing some meter data reporting functions that had previously - 20 been outsourced. - 21 Added: GIS Analyst - The new GIS Analyst role has been created for 2026 as recommended in the Review, - 23 filling a gap in having a dedicated GIS resource since the Operations Systems Specialist
+- 1 Eliminated: Customer Service Team Leaders & Customer Service Representatives - 2 As discussed in section 4.3, Oshawa Power outsourced its Call Centre in 2023, - 3 eliminating these roles in favour of an outsourced solution. - 4 Added: Director Meter to Cash - 5 This specialized role was established in 2025 through the promotion of the Project - 6 Lead/Operations Excellence Manager in IT.
+The role was created in response to customer - 7 engagement results as well as the findings in the Review that improvements to Customer - 8 Service at Oshawa Power are needed.
+This is a role that other LDCs of similar size have - 9 to optimize meter-to-cash operations, and is leading improvements to customer service, - 10 including with the call centre, as well as the optimization of collections to reduced - 11 outstanding customer debt. - 12 Eliminated: Operations Developer This role was eliminated in 2021. - 13 Added: Business Analyst, Customer Service - 14 This role was added to support customer service using analytical tools such as Power BI - and to support the collections function by ensuring letters, service orders are scheduled - 16 and created accurately. - 17 Added: Manager, Metering and Operational Data - 18 This role was established in 2023 combining the previous Manager, Meeting & Operations - and Operational Systems Specialist (GIS) roles and through process review, was moved - 20 to the Meter Reading program within Customer Service.
+This role was filled as a - 21 promotion of the Operations Systems Specialist (GIS), and therefore took on the - responsibilities of this role after it was eliminated. - 23 Added: Meter Operator